SUBJECTS

 Preliminary stage (Setup analysis) - Separate internal and external setup operations - Convert internal and external setup operations - Streamline all aspects of the setup operation

-5. What are the 5 pillars of TPM?
+27. What is the value of TPM?

 Define boundaries - Left to right and top to bottom - Build in intelligence (people - time - distance - WIP) - Label inputs/ outputs